 Every person in this world is different, which means that we enjoy and dislike different things.
 When you first take a look at examples of practicing self care, you’ll find a lot of them relate to things like reading a book or taking a hot bubble bath.
 But, not everyone enjoys these types of activities so they might feel self care really isn’t for them.

 Self care isn’t just bubble baths, yoga, and meditation.
 It is anything that relaxes and takes care of you.
 So, if you find going for a run is a more effective way of feeling good, that would be classed as a self care task.

-If you find one self care approach isn’t working, try something else.
+If you find one self care approach isn’t working, why not try something else.
 Self care should be personal to your own needs.
 These are the most common reasons people fail to take good care of themselves.
 It can be difficult overcoming the initial barriers to self care.
 However, once you fully understand what and how important it is, you’ll find it much easier to stick to a self care routine.

 SUPPORT THIS BLOG